Evanescentum/etcd-gui/README.md

 A modern, cross-platform desktop application for managing etcd key-value databases.
 Built with Tauri, React, and Chakra UI.

+> **Note:** This project is currently in development and considered in preview status.
+Features may change and issues may exist.

 ![ETCD GUI Screenshot](./screenshots/dashboard.png)

 ## Features